Noether's Learning Dynamics: Role of Symmetry Breaking in Neural Networks: Kinetic symmetry breaking induces implicit adaptive optimization

-Each term of this time-evolution of implicit adaptive learning rate has an intuitive meaning.
-The first integral term keeps track of the recent history of the magnitude of gradient norms $|\hat{g}(\tau)|^2$ that the filters with fixed unit norm receive.
-The weight decay $k$ controls the time-scale of the short-term memory of the accumulated gradient norms through the exponential kernel $e^{-\frac{4k}{1-\beta}(t-\tau)}$, and when $k=0$ all the gradients will be accumulated resembling AdaGrad optimizer \cite{duchi2011adaptive}.
-Notably, this integral term is proportional to the learning rate $\eta$ implying that this integral term appears with the kinetic symmetry breaking with finite learning rate.
-The second term represents exponentially decaying memory of initialization and finite filter norm at initialization $r^4 (0)$ prevents instability of learning dynamics avoiding division by zero.
+Each term in this implicit adaptive learning rate has an intuitive meaning.
+The first integral term keeps track of the recent history of the magnitude of gradient norms $|\nabla f(\hat{q}(\tau))|^2$ that the filters with fixed unit norm receive.
+The weight decay $k$ controls the time-scale of the short-term memory of the accumulated gradient norms through the exponential kernel $e^{-\frac{4k}{1-\beta}(t-\tau)}$.
+When $k=0$ all the gradients will be accumulated resembling an AdaGrad optimizer \cite{duchi2011adaptive}.
+Notably, this integral term is proportional to the learning rate $\eta$ implying that this mechanism of adaptive optimization is only present with a finite learning rate.
+The second term represents an exponentially decaying memory of initialization.
+The finite filter norm at initialization $r^4 (0)$ prevents instability of learning dynamics avoiding division by zero.

-\textbf{Symmetry-breaking-induced dynamics of effective learning rate matches with that of an established adaptive optimizer (RMSProp).} The resemblance of learning dynamics resulting from gradient descent with normalization layer and adaptive optimizer motivates us to make a more direct comparison.
-Here, we develop a continuous-time model of the explicit adaptive optimizer (RMSProp) and discover that the functional form of BatchNorm exactly agrees with that of RMSProp.
-The RMSProp algorithm is a recursive update rule expressed as $q_{n+1} = q_n - \frac{\eta}{\sqrt{G_n}} g_n$, where the gradient is scaled by a factor of $\sqrt{G_n}$.
-The factor $G_n$ keeps track of the history of the gradient norms $G_{n+1} = \rho G_n + (1-\rho) |g_n|^2$, where $\rho$ is a hyperparameter.
-By applying modified equation analysis, we can model these update rules by continuous-time differential equations,
+So how does this adaptive scaling of the gradient step sizes compare with hand-designed adaptive optimizers successful in deep learning \cite{duchi2011adaptive,tieleman2012lecture, kingma2014adam}?
+Here, we develop a continuous-time model of the explicit adaptive optimizer RMSProp and discover that the functional form of normalization layers' effective learning rate schedule Eq.~\ref{eq:AdaBatchGrad} functionally agrees with that of RMSProp.
+The RMSProp algorithm is a recursive update rule expressed as $q_{n+1} = q_n - \frac{\eta}{\sqrt{G_n}} \nabla f(q_n)$, where the gradient is scaled by a factor of $\sqrt{G_n}$.
+The factor $G_n$ keeps track of the history of the gradient norms following $G_{n+1} = \rho G_n + (1-\rho) |\nabla f(q_n)|^2$, where $\rho$ is a hyperparameter.
+Solving the continuous-time dynamics $\eta \frac{dG}{dt} = - (1-\rho) G(t) + (1-\rho) |\nabla f(q(\tau))|^2$ of the adaptive scaling factor of RMSProp, we obtain